CosmWasm/cw-plus/contracts/cw3-flex-multisig/README.md

 Once a proposal has expired without passing, anyone can submit a "Close" message to mark it closed.
 This has no effect beyond cleaning up the UI/database.

+TODO: this contract currently assumes the group membership is static during the lifetime of one proposal.
+If the membership changes when a proposal is open, this will calculate incorrect values (future PR).

 ## Running this contract